-The supervised entity and the appointee should notify the competent authority of all actual, potential or perceived conflicts of interest.
+In accordance with the joint ESMA and EBA Guidelines on suitability, the supervised entity and the appointee should notify the competent authority of all actual, potential or perceived conflicts of interest.
 The supervised entity shall assess the materiality of the risk posed by the conflict of interest.
 If a conflict of interest is considered to be material, the supervised entity must adopt adequate measures, namely it must: